ChoiceCoin/NFTs/Choice_Lions_Bash/Farsh_Bash/README.md

 ## Farsh NFT Contest
+Non-Fungible tokens are a configurable subset of Algorand Standard Assets (ASA) to represent regular or decentralized digital assets.

+NFTs are created using Algorand Standard Assets (ASAs), which are built into the protocol and created using a special type of transaction.
+This is distinct from some other blockchains where a smart contract is necessary to represent assets.

+For instance, you need to set the total amount of units you want to create for this asset to 1 and set the number of decimals to 0.
+This ensures you create precisely one unit of your ASA and can't divide the newly minted asset.
+However, you can set the number of decimals to any number according to ARC-0003 NFT standard up to protocol limit.

 This nft was built with the javascript sdk provided by algorand and it follows the NFT standard for algorand chain